apache/shenyu/README.md

 # Features

-   * ShenYu provides ability such as current limiting, fusing, forwarding, routing monitoring and so on by its plugins.
+   * ShenYu provides ability such as current limiting, fusing, forwarding, routing, monitoring and so on by its plugins.

-   * Support HTTP, RESTFul, WebSocket, Dubbo, GRPC, Tars and Spring Cloud Proxy.
+   * Support HTTP, RESTFul, WebSocket, Dubbo, gRPC, Tars and Spring Cloud Proxy.

-   * Plug-in hot plug, users can customize the development.
+   * Plugin hot plug, users can customize the development.

    * Selectors and rules are dynamically configured for flexible matching.